drshahizan/courses/short/slr.md

 ## Course Certification
 Upon successful completion of the course, participants will receive a certificate of achievement, demonstrating their proficiency in conducting systematic literature reviews.

-## Enrollment
-To enroll in the **Systematic Literature Review** course, please visit our website at [www.example.com](https://www.example.com) and follow the registration instructions.

-For any inquiries or further information, please contact us at [email protected]

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/courses/issues) for any improvements, suggestions or errors in the content.